-The primary center of diversity is the Fertile Crescent (Abbo et al., 2003), where the crop was domesticated and later spread to the secondary centers - the north-east Africa, the Mediterranean Europe and the Indian sub-continent and more recently to Mexico and Chile (van der Maesen, 1972).
-The distribution of old landraces and wild relatives of chickpea occurs in three main regions from 8° to 52° N latitude and 8° W to 85° E longitude covering the: i) western Mediterranean, Ethiopia, Crete and Greece, ii) Asia-minor, Iran and Caucasus, and iii) Central Asia, Afghanistan and the Himalayan region (van der Maesen, 1972).
+The primary centre of diversity is the Fertile Crescent (Abbo et al., 2003), where the crop was domesticated and later spread to the secondary centres - the northeast Africa, the Mediterranean, Europe and the Indian subcontinent and more recently to Mexico and Chile (van der Maesen, 1972).
+The distribution of landraces and wild relatives of chickpea occurs in three main regions from 8° to 52°N latitude and 8°W to 85°E longitude covering (1) the western Mediterranean, Ethiopia, Crete and Greece, (2) Asia Minor, Iran and Caucasus, (3) Central Asia, Afghanistan and the Himalayan region (van der Maesen, 1972).
 The ICRISAT's chickpea germplasm collection represents this entire area, showing wide range of variation for various morphological and agronomic traits.
-The level of diversity found among the traits indicate that West Asia region in which southwest Asia, one of the primary centers of diversity is located was adequately represented by 5564 (33.1%) accessions in the ICRISAT genebank.
+The level of diversity found among the traits indicate that West Asia region in which southwest Asia, one of the primary centres of diversity, is located was adequately represented by 5,564 (33.1%) accessions in the ICRISAT genebank.
 This was also demonstrated by the highest diversity for the morphological descriptors and agronomic traits observed in this region.
-The principal component analysis (PCA) based hierarchical cluster analysis resulted in two clusters.
-The accessions from Africa, South Asia and Southeast Asia grouped together as cluster-I and the accessions from rest of the countries (the Americas, Europe, West Asia, Mediterranean region and East Asia) formed cluster-II (Upadhyaya, 2003).
-The accessions in cluster-I were predominantly desi type, short statured, with low plant anthocyanin, pink flowers, angular shaped and rough, brown seeds of low seed weight where as most accessions in cluster-II were predominantly of kabuli type with no anthocyanin pigmentation, beige colored seeds with smooth seed surface and high 100-seed weight.
+The principal component (PC)based hierarchical cluster analysis resulted in two clusters.
+The accessions from Africa, South Asia and Southeast Asia grouped together as cluster-I, and the accessions from rest of the countries (the Americas, Europe, West Asia, the Mediterranean region and East Asia) formed cluster-II (Upadhyaya, 2003).
+The accessions in cluster-I were predominantly desi type, short statured, with low plant anthocyanin, pink flowers, angular shaped and rough, brown seeds of low seed weight, where most accessions in cluster-II were predominantly of kabuli type with no anthocyanin pigmentation, beige-coloured seeds with smooth seed surface and high 100 seed weight.